Great Western and Great Central Joint Railway: World War I to nationalisation (1918 to 1948)

 In 1948 the main line railways of Great Britain were taken into public ownership, under British Railways.
 The route was allocated to the Western Region, but the Marylebone train services were operated by the Eastern Region, perpetuating an element of the "joint" status of the line.

 Under British Railways: from 1948

 The allocation of the Marylebone services to the Eastern Region did not last long, and repeated changes of management structure took place.
-The trunk line status of the Great Central Railway London extension was viewed as an unnecessary duplication, and many of the best express passenger trains were transferred away from the route.
+Even prior to nationalisaton, the trunk line status of the Great Central Railway London Extension as a passenger route was viewed as an unnecessary duplication, with a fairly sparse service of expresses.
 The Master Cutler, a prime Sheffield express was moved to the Kings Cross route in 1958 (and later still to the Midland main line).
+However, under the British Rail Modernisation Plan of 1955 the GC London Extension and the joint line were to have been developed as a freight corridor, with new "country" marshalling yards staked out at Woodford Halse and at Swanbourne, near Bletchley.
+This plan was soon abandoned in favour of developing new yards in metropolitan areas, such as at Healey Mills and Tinsley.
+In 1960 the last London express passenger trains were transferred away from the line, leaving a semi-fast service of only three trains per day between Marylebone and Nottingham and inter-regional holiday traffic to the south coast.
+There remained a considerable freight traffic for the time being; much of this was coal to London, which declined as laws to reduce smog took effect.
+Another large proportion of the freight was iron ore from Northamptonshire and Lincolnshire to South Wales - a traffic that was soon to be lost as the opencast iron ore deposits were commercially exhausted.
+Intermediate stations on the London Extension were closed in 1963.

 On the other hand, the Western Region trains from Paddington to Birmingham and beyond continued, and the majority of the suburban trains on the route ran to Marylebone.
 The primacy of steam ceased when all the Marylebone local trains were operated by diesel multiple units from June 1962, and the Birmingham main line trains were progressively transferred to diesel haulage from the same time.